samiulhq/sastool-mcp/README.md

-# sastool — A Tiny MCP Server for Running SAS Code via SASPy
+# sastool — MCP Server for Connecting to via SASPy

 This repository contains a minimal **Model Context Protocol (MCP)** server that exposes following SAS-powered tools to an MCP-compatible client (e.g., Claude Desktop, GitHub CoPilot):